Grandparents DNA Test

 - Each column corresponding to a participant

-- Each line to a compared gene
+- Each line has a gene

-How to read the results of an avuncular test ?
+How to read the results of

-DNA analysis with grandfather and grandmother is an indirect relationship test.
-The genetic laboratory is trying to recreate the genetic profile of a father or a mother with only the information of the biological parents (grandfather and grandmother).
-Thus the test is based on statistics and probabilities which play an important role in the interpretation of the results.
 Participants may have alleles that are different due to random, yet common, inheritance.
 Conversely, it is not because the alleles are similar that they necessarily confirm the parent in common.

-It is possible to obtain inconclusive results .
+It is possible to obtain inconclusive results.

 The DNA test for parentage comes with a relationship index .
 This index in base of 1 expresses the probability of gene in common between the participants.
 The relationship index is then converted to a relationship percentage.